bluerobotics/retired-ardusub-docs/pages/initial-setup.md

 ## Loading Firmware

-During the early stage of ArduSub development (now), there are no compiled firmware files available and the firmware must be compiled directly.
+Compiled firmware is now available and can be downloaded from [firmware.ardusub.com](http://firmware.ardusub.com).
+Firmware is only available for the following hardware right now:

+* Pixhawk (px-v2)

-Please see the [Developer section](/developers/) for instructions on how to do so.
+Please see the [Developer section](/developers/) for instructions on how to compile from source.

 ## Connect QGC to Controller